abdullahsaif/daily-activity/README.md

 Updated from web - September 29 Updated from web - September 29 Updated from web - September 29 Updated from web - September 29 Updated from web - September 29 Updated from web - September 29
 Updated from web - September 30 Updated from web - September 30 Updated from web - September 30 Updated from web - September 30 Updated from web - September 30 Updated from web - September 30
 Updated from web - Octobor 01 Updated from web - Octobor 01 Updated from web - Octobor 01 Updated from web - Octobor 01 Updated from web - Octobor 01 Updated from web - Octobor 01
-Updated from web - Octobor 02 Updated from web - Octobor 02
+Updated from web - Octobor 02 Updated from web - Octobor 02 Updated from web - Octobor 02